-If your building has been reroofed, remodeled, or enlarged, contact a certified lightning protection installer to make sure lightning protection system is up to standards.
+If your building has been reroofed, remodeled, or enlarged, contact a certified lightning protection installer to make sure the lightning protection system is up to standards.
 The same applies if new equipment — such as antennas, cameras, HVAC equipment, signage, etc. — has been installed.

-Every 3-5 years, have your building inspected by a certified lightning protection installer to conduct continuity tests and insure the building meets current standards.
+Every 3-5 years, have your building inspected by a certified lightning protection installer to conduct continuity tests and ensure the building meets current standards.
 If your building has been certified by the Lightning Protection Institute – Inspection Program or the UL Master Label program, your building will have to be recertified as required by your certification.

 If you have questions about what to look for on your building, ask your local, certified lightning protection professional to walk through the facility and show you what to watch for.